xuelin-wang/agentic_rag/README.md

 Polyrepo that hosts several focused subprojects working together to deliver an agentic retrieval-augmented system.

 ## Todo
+- synthetic data generation
+generate questions/expected answers from a document. and store it using datasets api.

 - a simple rag agent using llamaindex library.
 Must be able to load a pdf file, have summaries for each chunk, and when search, must combine BM25 that searches the summaries and vector search to get best matches of relevant chunks for a query